Rajneel-Chavan/credit-wise-loan-intelligence-system/README.md

 ---

-## Use Case
+## Note

-This project demonstrates how machine learning can be used in financial decision-making systems where transparency and explainability are critical.
-It highlights how predictions can be combined with reasoning to support better and more trustworthy decisions.
+This project demonstrates not only machine learning modeling but also system-level thinking, including explainability, monitoring, and model lifecycle handling.

 ---

-## Author

-Rajneel Deepak Chavan